ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 					otherwise if the source AND step is the target step of two routes

-						if either input is 'unparsed'
+						if either input is UNPARSED

 							# do nothing and pick up on next loop

-						otherwise if neither input is 'unparsed'
+						otherwise if neither input is UNPARSED

 							# process as per AND gate logic
 							# https://ukparliament.github.io/ontologies/procedure/flowcharts/meta/design-notes/#truth-table-and